 Alternatively, chew a reliable vitamin B12 supplement to enable you to absorb as much as possible.
 All vitamin B12 is produced by micro-organisms.
 The only reliable sources of vitamin B12 on a plant-based diet are fortified foods and supplements.
 The less often you get vitamin B12, the more you need to take.
 Your body prefers a little vitamin B12 taken often - yet if that is a challenge for you, a weekly generous vitamin B12 supplement can also protect your health.
 If you're worried you may be missing out, your doctor can check your blood homocysteine levels to see if you're obtaining enough vitamin B12.

 Still not sure?

 To enjoy the full benefit of your vegan diet, either:

 - Eat fortified foods with every meal, to obtain 3 micrograms of vitamin B12 each day

 - OR take one supplement containing at least 10 micrograms of vitamin B12 every day.
 The Vegan Society's VEG1 supplement has been specifically formulated for vegans

 - OR take one supplement containing at least 2000 micrograms of vitamin B12 every week.

 Check food nutrition labels and supplement details to see how many micrograms (also written μg or mcg) of vitamin B12 you are receiving.
 Make sure B12 is on your radar!

 Want to know the technical details?
-Read the Open Letter on vitamin B12 from health professionals and vegan organizations.
+Read the open letter on vitamin B12 from health professionals and vegan organisations.